skissler/PediatricPrescribing_Chronic/notes/sk_notes.md

 Alright, I'm convinced that the SAS pull is the right one.
 In the preivous R pull, I kept a few people with coverage prior to their inferred birth, which I should probably throw out since we don't really know what's going on there.
 I was also keeping some people for whom we didn't have coverage during their birth month, which I think we shouldn't be doing.
 That gives us somewhat fewer people, but I think the results are similar.
 I'll do the full pull now and verify the paper's findings now.

-Starting the new extraction now - -
+Starting the new extraction now - - started at 1:36pm, so should be finished around 6pm.

+While that's running, I should be able to use the old extractions to refine the code.